 Master's degrees were introduced in the 1990s.
 The college began several outreach efforts and business partnerships, such as the NASA PREP summer program for minority students and the Maryland Distance Learning Network.
 Meanwhile, the college expanded the John G. and Beverly A. Puente Library, creating a spacious state-of-the-art facility with a multimedia teaching center.
 The opening of the William G. McGowan Academic Center in 2005 marked the next era for the college.
 The academic center hosts an expanded computer science department, the Space Operations Institute, and the BRAC-funded Cyber Battle Lab.

-With a new century and millenium now under way, the time had come again to take stock of Capitol's achievements and set a course for its future growth.
+In 2013, with a new century and millenium well under way, the time had come once again to take stock of Capitol's achievements and set a course for its future growth.
 The radio institute founded in 1927 had burgeoned over the decades in ways that few could have predicted.
-It had become a full-fledged higher education institution, offering a wide palette of academic disciplines and degrees.
-Reflecting these changes, the school was renamed Capitol Technology University in 2014.
+It had become a fullfledged institution of higher education, offering a wide palette of academic disciplines and degrees.
+Reflecting these changes, a fiveyear strategic plan was adopted in November 2013, paving the way for the college's transition to a university.

-Today Capitol is the only independent institution of higher education in Maryland that specializes in providing a relevant education in engineering, business and related fields.
+Today Capitol is the only independent college in Maryland that specializes in providing a relevant education in engineering, business and related fields.
 It takes pride in its proven record of placing graduates in competitive careers with salaries that are higher than the industry average.
 As a respected regional leader, Capitol continues attracting the attention of government agencies and corporate partners.
 Through a partnership with NASA, Capitol offers academic programs in astronautical engineering and practical training at its Space Operations Institute.
-The National Security Agency and Department of Homeland Security have designated Capitol a National Center of Academic Excellence in Information Assurance Education, and the Institute of Electrical and Electronics Engineers has named the university one of its twelve educational partners.
+The National Security Agency and Department of Homeland Security have designated Capitol a National Center of Academic Excellence in Information Assurance Education, and the Institute of Electrical and Electronics Engineers has named the school one of its twelve educational partners.
 In 2010, Capitol introduced a doctor of science in information assurance to its academic repertoire, allowing students to pursue their education to the highest level in the discipline.

-While new innovations spur new developments and industries, the foundations that are taught at Capitol Technology University - thinking critically, actively and creatively - will remain.
-As it looks to the future, Capitol Technology University remains committed to providing students with a quality education and the relevant experience to excel in a changing world.
+While new innovations spur new developments and industries, the foundations that are taught at Capitol - thinking critically, actively and creatively - will remain.
+As it looks to the future, Capitol remains committed to providing students with a quality education and the relevant experience to excel in a changing world.